 The Office of the Fire Marshal

-The Office of the Fire Marshal (OFM) is a branch of the Public Safety Division of the Ontario Ministry of Community Safety and Correctional Services.
+The OFM is a branch of the Public Safety Division of the Ontario Ministry of Community Safety and Correctional Services.
 Its role is to minimize the loss of life and property caused by fire in Ontario.

 The OFM provides support to municipalities and local fire departments through public education, fire prevention, firefighting, fire protection, training and fire investigation.
 It also advises the provincial government on legislation and makes recommendations for maintaining fire safety in Ontario.

 Local fire departments enforce the Fire Code in their jurisdictions.
 The Code gives municipalities flexibility to create local fire bylaws, which must complement provincial legislation and must be approved by the chief fire official